pingcap/blog/tidb-hacktoberfest-2021.md

 ## Some notes

 * To get a shirt, you must make 4 approved PRs on opted-in projects between October 1-31 in any time zone.
-If a repository has no “Hacktoberfest” topic set, please reach out to us or mention Hacktoberfest in your PR so we can set repository topics.
+If a repository has no "Hacktoberfest" topic set, please reach out to us or mention Hacktoberfest in your PR so we can set repository topics.
 * No spams please (e.g. creating a PR just for the sake of it and not adding any value in any way)!
-Our maintainer will mark a PR as invalid if it’s determined to be spam, which does NOT count towards your PR total.
+Our maintainer will mark a PR as invalid if it's determined to be spam, which does NOT count towards your PR total.
-* Note that if our maintainer reports behavior that’s not in line with the [code of conduct](https://github.com/pingcap/tidb/blob/master/CODE_OF_CONDUCT.md), you will be ineligible to participate.
+* Note that if our maintainer reports behavior that's not in line with the [code of conduct](https://github.com/pingcap/tidb/blob/master/CODE_OF_CONDUCT.md), you will be ineligible to participate.

 Good luck and hack away!